 Lots of possibilities

 The greened roof areas comprise approx. 150 m² of intensive green roof with ornamental plants and 130 m² of classic extensive sedum green roof.
 The appropriate ZinCo system substrate for intensive and extensive green roofs was brought onto the roof in bags and applied with a substrate depth that varied between 15 and 40 cm.
 This was easily done thanks to the edging for some plant beds.
 The planting plan provided primarily for a wide variety of perennials and different grass types that are well irrigated by means of dripline irrigation even during dry periods and therefore grow abundantly.
-De Enk Groen & Golf B.V. is also commissioned with the maintenance and service of the roof garden.

 The fortified roof areas comprise 320 m² of tile covering and 190 m² of wooden flooring that is installed on a suitable wooden substructure.
 In addition, 100 m² of Zincolit® clay tile grit have been applied to the peripheral areas.
 Generally speaking, there are different roof levels here as the bar is mounted on a steel frame structure.
 The pool is also installed somewhat higher as it naturally requires sufficient depth.
 Steel columns are used to reinforce the structure, given the loads here.